-Section 103, ¶1-Whenever there shall be new church territory not organized into a regular district but in which there are Pilgrim Holiness Churches and the prospect of a new district, the Department Committee of Home Missions and Church Extension shall recommend to the General Board the appointment of a Superintendent and two other members as an advisory council to supervise the field until such a time as the district can be organized and elect its own district officers (Section 127, ¶24).
+Section 103, ¶1-Whenever there shall be new church territory not organized into a regular district but in which there are Pilgrim Holiness Churches and the prospect of a new district, the Executive Council of the General Board shall have power to appoint a Superintendent and two other members as an advisory council to supervise the field until such a time as the district can be organized and elect its own district officers (Section 129, ¶7).

-¶2-The Superintendent appointed for the unorganized district shall make a full report quarterly to the Secretary of Home Missions.
+¶2-The Superintendent appointed for the unorganized district shall make a full report quarterly to the General Board.

-¶3-The General Board shall be empowered to change any person or persons on this advisory council at any time (Section 127, ¶24).
+¶3-The Executive Council shall be empowered to change any person or persons on the advisory council at any time (Section 129, ¶7).